 Other government departments, for example the Department for Work and Pensions (DWP) and the Department for Education (DfE), also use divorce statistics.
 The demography unit at DWP uses the detailed divorce statistics to feed into statistical models for pensions and benefits.
 DfE have an interest in divorce statistics since family breakdown can impact on a child’s well-being.

 Organisations such as Eurostat and those in the voluntary sector use ONS divorce statistics for comparison purposes and also to support campaigns.
 These organisations often pass on ONS’s divorce statistics to their own users.

 Lawyers, solicitors and those involved in family law, as well as academics and researchers in demography and social sciences, are often interested in divorce figures.

 Queries on divorces by area are frequent, although ONS does not produce divorces by area of residence.
 This is because divorce data provided to ONS by the courts does not contain information on the area of residence of the parties.
-Information on the location of the court is not necessarily a good indicator of where the parties lived either before or after separation, as the two parties may choose the court they wish to use and courts are not evenly spread around England and Wales.
+Information on the location of the court is available, but this is not a good indicator of where the parties lived either before or after separation, as the two parties may choose the court they wish to use and courts are not evenly spread around England and Wales.

-More data on divorces in England and Wales in 2010 are available on the Office for National Statistics (ONS) website.
+More data on divorces in England and Wales are available on the Office for National Statistics (ONS) website.

-ONS divorces metadata provides further information on data quality, legislation and procedures relating to divorces.
+ONS divorces metadata (383.2 Kb Pdf) provides further information on data quality, legislation and procedures relating to divorces.

-The ONS divorces quality report (164.8 Kb Pdf) provides overview notes which pull together key qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.
+The ONS divorces QMI (164.8 Kb Pdf) provides overview notes which pull together key qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.

 Annual divorce figures for the UK and constituent countries can be found in the Population and Health Reference tables.